Not ready for study.

 And if Muḥammad were to conceal anything from what was revealed to him, he would have concealed this āyah.

-When an doer participle crosses over to a participle-like adjective, then it will govern in the manner of a participle-like adjective.
+When an doer participle crosses over to a static adjectival noun, then it will govern in the manner of a static adjectival noun.
 So, it can govern a doer, and the doer is transformed into a direct doee-like governee, which is then used in a superficial annexation.
 For example:

 طَاهِرُ الْقَلْبِ [شرح التصريح على التوضيح 2/41]